joaocv3/feed_cast/README.md

 # FeedCast
-> :headphones: Listen to all your favorite podcasts on the same place
+> :headphones: Listen to all your favorite podcasts at the same place
 > [http://play.feedcast.com.br](http://play.feedcast.com.br)

+> More than just listening, you can follow trending podcasts, create a favorites list and save the progress of the episode you are listening to.
+The 2.0 version is right around the corner.

 ## Contributing